DeskReady/DeskReadyVSCodeExtensionMWD/README.md

 # Desk Ready Modern Web Dev Essentials

-A collection of useful extensions for Web Development in VS Code to help developers be more productive and zen like.
+Useful VS Code extensions for Web Dev to help devs be more productive and zen like.

 **Enjoy!**